SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Disclaimer: I receive a small commission from some of the links on this page.

-The Haas Lilienthal House will be open for tours on Saturday and Sunday and select Wednesdays.
+The Haas Lilienthal House is open for guided tours on select Saturdays.

-The Haas Lilienthal House tours are offered at three times depending on the day.
+The Haas Lilienthal House tours are offered three times a day on select Saturdays: at noon, 1 pm, and 2 pm.
 The entire tour runs about an hour.

 *The venue is closed at times due to private events.
 Make sure to check their site for current prices and opening dates.